tech-tonic-coder/BlinkNow-Electron/README.md

 npm run build:all
 ```
 #### Linux system notification
-You can change the notification method to use the Linux system notification instead of the Windows notification system
+You can change the notification service to use the Linux system notification instead of the Windows notification system

 ## 🎨 Design